- Academic Departments

 - What you will study

-Community Leadership students can go on to work in a multitude of occupations and capacities.
+Community Leadership and Development students can go on to work in a multitude of occupations and capacities.
 This major will prepare you for a career with government, not-for-profit or social service organizations, evaluation and research, organizing, lobbying, politics, housing, community development, workforce and economic development, grant writing, as well as with small businesses or larger corporations with an interest in better communities.
 Activities within these careers may include marketing, social research, fundraising, designing programs, planning, budget work, and coordinating volunteers.
 Many of these activities are designed to strengthen families, neighborhoods, and communities.

 Examples of jobs include: